 I hope that you have enjoyed this tutorial and that it helped you understand the new and exciting Clean Swift architecture.
 Tried to explain it as detailed as possible.
 I know that for most people MVC is the comfort zone, but once you get out of it and try something new you will be amazed by the results.
 Clean Swift contains a bit more coding and few more files than MVC, but that makes it super easy for maintenance and writing test cases. 😎

 If you have any questions regarding this architecture, please don’t hesitate to send me a comment below, and I would be glad to assist.
 Also, don’t forget to 👏 or share this with your friends who are also struggling with MVC. 🤓

 Thank you for your attention! 👋

-Many iOS apps use Google Maps.
-This is a very common feature, so I have decided to prepare an ultimate guide on the…medium.freecodecamp.org
+Your ultimate guide to the Google Maps SDK on iOS, using Swift 4_Many iOS apps use Google Maps.
+This is a very common feature, so I have decided to prepare an ultimate guide on the…_medium.freecodecamp.org